andrew/ultimate-awesome/README.md

 - [awesome-docker-scout](https://github.com/collabnix/awesome-docker-scout) - A Curated List of Docker Scout Resources.
 - [awesome-mcp-lists](https://github.com/collabnix/awesome-mcp-lists) - A Curated List of MCP Servers, Clients and Toolkits.
 - [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-honeypots](https://github.com/Correia-jpv/fucking-awesome-honeypots) - An awesome list of honeypot resources.
-With repository stars⭐ and forks🍴.
 - [fucking-static-analysis](https://github.com/correia-jpv/fucking-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
 With repository stars⭐ and forks🍴.
 - [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.